He brought me out into a wide open space. He delivered me, because he delighted in me. Psalm 18:19

 They answered him, “Yes, Lord.”

-52 He said to them, “Therefore every scribe who has been made a disciple in the Kingdom of Heaven is like a man who is a homeowner, who brings out of his treasure new and old things.”
+52 He said to them, “Therefore every teacher of religious law who becomes a disciple in the Kingdom of Heaven is like a man who is a homeowner, who brings out of his treasure both new things and old things.”

 Jesus Rejected at Nazareth

 53 When Jesus had finished these parables, he departed from there.
-54 Coming into his own country, he taught them in their synagogue, so that they were astonished, and said, “Where did this man get this wisdom, and these mighty works?
+54 Coming into his own country, he taught them in their synagogue, so that they were amazed, and said, “Where did this man get this wisdom, and these mighty works?
 55 Isn’t this the carpenter’s son?
-Isn’t his mother called Mary, and his brothers, James, Joses, Simon, and Judas?
+Isn’t his mother called Mary, and his brothers, James, Joseph, Simon, and Judas?
 56 Aren’t all of his sisters with us?
 Where then did this man get all of these things?”
-57 They were offended by him.
+57 And they were offended by him.

 But Jesus said to them, “A prophet is not without honor, except in his own country, and in his own house.”
-58 He didn’t do many mighty works there because of their unbelief.
+58 He did not do many mighty works there because of their unbelief.

 The Beheading of John